The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 ![](https://lh3.googleusercontent.com/wH-xCSw7d-Q4lvCa4R8sZvCCj0rosv3Yf9wcy2btNPQB1rt9bn4fNnDQ4Wd2ttFH1GZywpGKz_rOb7VDAAVqBlcqJHzPSCvWRR2Rn_V-8hLbIWRSi-Z4xmZNfJMne7LbAQY8zZzT)

 Additional F4 granted by higher SpS.
-If Triple is not used, finishing 4xF4 and Despair after F3P requires at least 2.24 gcd, realistically faster for leniency.
+If Triple is not used, finishing 4xF4 and Despair after F3P requires at least 2.24 GCD, realistically faster for leniency.
 Not only is the PPS of this line higher from the extra F4, its extra cast also means more time is spent in this strong line.

 **5xF4 Double Transpose F3P \[N113]**